myndworkz/designing-for-freedom/README.md

   <main>
     <section id="hero">
       <p class="blurb">
         Design is not decoration.
-Design is choice, pattern, and power.
+Design is choice, pattern and power.
-        In politics, as in architecture, <strong>how we build is what we build</strong>.
+        In politics - as in architecture - <strong>how we build is what we build</strong>.
       </p>
     </section>